Neural-Systems-at-UIO/nutil/docs/index.rst

    * Open the JSON file from QuickNII in VisuAlign and apply adjustments by simple drop and drag of markers placed on the image.
 The adjusted atlas maps may then be exported in .FLAT format and are compatible with Quantifier.
 VisuAlign does not update the linear coordinate information contained in the JSON file.
 A user manual that describes how to use VisuAlign in the context of the QUINT workflow is included as part of the Nutil package.
 See: VisuAlign userguide.

+  Visit and download QuickNII and VisuAlign here: https://ebrains.eu/service/quicknii-and-visualign

+**4. Preparing the XML or JSON file containing the anchoring information.**

+Either the XML or JSON file from QuickNII, or the JSON file from VisuAlign may be used.
+They all contain the linear registration information that is needed to generate coordinate output.
+Nonlinear adjustment of the atlas maps with VisuAlign does not alter the linear coordinate information contained in the file.

 **OBS!
 Make sure your XML or JSON file has anchoring information for every section image in your dataset.**